CleverTap/clevertap-react-native/docs/install.md

 2. `react-native link clevertap-react-native` **or** [follow the manual linking instructions below](#manual-linking).

 ### iOS with podspec
-- Add `pod 'clevertap-react-native', :path => '../node_modules/clevertap-react-native'` to your app target in your Podfile.
+- Add `pod 'clevertap-react-native', :path => '../node_modules/clevertap-react-native'` as a dependency in your ios/Podfile.
-- Run pod install from your ios directory.
+- Run `pod install` from your ios directory.

 ### iOS without podspec
 - Add `pod 'CleverTap-iOS-SDK'` as a dependency in your ios/Podfile.
 [See an example Podfile here](https://github.com/CleverTap/clevertap-react-native/blob/master/ExampleProject/ios/Podfile).